 Sadly, for the NIKKOREX 35, many problems arose upon its release.
 Nippon Kogaku K. K. was not experienced in mass-production of relatively low cost cameras.
 As well, this was the first time that the company outsourced assembly operations for one of its cameras (as confirmed in "A Brief History of Photography", below, the camera was built for Nikon, by Mamiya) and there was much confusion caused by the difference of company cultures.

-Subcontractors had great diffculty in doing things which were easily accomplished in Nippon Kogaku.
+Mamiya had great diffculty doing things which were easily accomplished at Nippon Kogaku.
 Engineers and technicians were frequently sent to teach and train them, but improvement was slow.
 It did not help that the Citizen lens shutter was not a great match for the camera's other mechanisms, and this also caused problems.

 ----The NIKKOREX 35-II (35/2), released in 1962, was significantly improved compared to the original Nikkorex 35.